orange-cloudfoundry/gobis-server/README.md

    --config-path value, -c value              Path to the config file (This file will not be used in a cloud env like Cloud Foundry, Heroku or kubernetes) (default: "config.yml") [$CONFIG_FILE]
    --cert value                               Path to a cert file or a cert content to enable https server (default: "server.crt")
    --key value                                Path to a key file or a key content to enable https server (default: "server.key")
-   --log-level value, -l value                Log level to use (default: "info") --forward-url value, -f value              If set all non-found url by gobis will be forwarded to this url --log-json, -j                             Write log in json --no-color                                 Logger will not display colors --lets-encrypt-domains value, --led value  If set server will use a certificate generated with let's encrypt, value should be your domain(s) (e.g.: --lets-encrypt=example.com[,seconddomain.com]).
+   --log-level value, -l value                Log level to use --log-json, -j                             Write log in json --sidecar, -s                              Run server as a sidecar, you can use sidecar-env to force sidecar env detection --sidecar-env value                        Must be use with --sidecar, this permit to force sidecar env detection --no-color                                 Logger will not display colors --lets-encrypt-domains value, --led value  If set server will use a certificate generated with let's encrypt, value should be your domain(s) (e.g.: --lets-encrypt=example.com[,seconddomain.com]).
 Host and port will be overwritten to use 0.0.0.0:443
    --help, -h                                 show help